-The major milestones of the Master's program are:
+The major milestones of the master's program are:

-- 1. Master's degree credit hours

-- 2. Candidacy Meeting by the end of the second semester (spring)

-- 3. Master's Thesis Proposal Meeting

-- 4. Master's Thesis Defense
+- 1. Master's degree credit hours - 2.
+Candidacy Meeting by the end of the second semester (spring) for all Master's students - 3.
+Master's Thesis Proposal Meeting (thesis track) - 4.
+Master's Thesis Defense (thesis track)

-PLAN of STUDY for M.S.
+PLAN OF STUDY FOR M.S.
 STUDENTS